 Natural and human-caused disasters often devastate local businesses, demolish infrastructure, displace residents and bring commerce to a halt.
 When communities around the world must endure these hard times, UPS is there to lend a hand.
-We work with global relief and aid organizations to respond and help rebuild communities so they’re better prepared to withstand future disasters.
+We work with global relief and aid organizations to respond and help rebuild communities after a disaster.
+We also help provide tools and resources so they’re better prepared to withstand future disasters.

 Accelerating Technology for Humanitarian Relief

 UPS donates money and materials, but we also donate the time and expertise of our skilled employees who supplement our partner organizations’ efforts by volunteering in times of greatest need.
+The UPS Humanitarian Experts on Mission Program places UPS logistics experts on long-term assignment to our partner organizations.
+For example, UPS managers utilize their extensive Healthcare, Engineering, and Customer Solutions experience to develop strategies for governments in Africa in partnership with Gavi and the Global Fund to Fight AIDS, Tuberculosis and Malaria.
 You can learn more about the humanitarian relief efforts of The UPS Foundation in their section.

 Taking to the Skies to Deliver Urgent Supplies through Rwanda Drone Network